 Again, this is a fine balance and one that you will have to gauge within your own marriage.

 #7 Seek counseling from a trusted third party.

 Though I’ve tried to offer several practical suggestions for how to keep going when your marriage gets really hard outside of marriage counseling – if you’ve made it all the way down here to #7 and still aren’t seeing any small improvement in your marriage at all, then it’s probably a good time to get some type of third-party counseling.

-The above is an EXCELLENT database of marriage therapists who are committed to saving marriages whenever possible (instead of just encouraging individuals to do whatever makes them happy): Marriage Friendly Therapists.You can search for therapists in your area.
+The below is an EXCELLENT database of marriage therapists who are committed to saving marriages whenever possible (instead of just encouraging individuals to do whatever makes them happy): Marriage Friendly Therapists.You can search for therapists in your area.
 If you’re looking for an in-person therapist, I suggest looking here first.

 Either way, I strongly, strongly, strongly encourage you to give marriage counseling a try if you are still completely stuck in your marriage.
 Sometimes you and your spouse just need to have an objective listener to confide in and explore issues with.

 However, you must remember #1 above – a marriage counselor or counseling program cannot magically make your marriage work for you unless you WANT to make your marriage work.
 If you view counseling as a perfunctory step toward separation, then that’s exactly what it will become for you and where you’ll end up.
 But if you go into counseling with a desire to make your marriage work, then you’re far more likely to come out the other end with your marriage intact and your relationship growing.